Domthegrom/24/README.md

 ## What needs to be done

+## Not an Updated ReadMEE!!
+Slow Process of updating should be finished with updating it relatively soon.

 ## Let it be noted that the User Interface has been completed for all of this and is now time to create functionality for the components.
 * Purchasing Gems
 * Map out database to incorporate future and planned features.(2 hours)